bluemellophone/thesis/README.md

 Traditional and invasive identification methods (e.g. ear tags, ear notches, radio collars) are costly and infeasible for large populations.
-As an alternative, we propose a passive, appearance-based approach that uses images of animals taken by volunteer &lsquo;citizen scientists&ldquo; to identify individuals.
+As an alternative, we propose a passive, appearance-based approach that uses images of animals taken by volunteer &ldquo;citizen scientists&rdquo; to identify individuals.
 Image data is analyzed using our prototype IBEIS computer vision algorithm, which recognizes animals based solely on their appearance.
 The collection of images over time allows for a more comprehensive ecological